GHarding95/GreenStore/README.md

 # E-Commerce Website - GreenStore

-Mobile responsive E-Commerce store built with React JS
+Mobile responsive E-Commerce store built with React JS & Typescript

 Browse and add products to the basket, edit/update quantities & remove items - checkout button is for show